10 Things You Must Do in Melbourne

 6. Admire the Architecture in City Square

 Melbourne does an amazing job of introducing new, modernized buildings while still preserving the old ones.
-There are still moments when you’ll feel like you’re walking in a European city.
+There are moments in Melbourne that you’ll feel like you’re walking in a European city.

 One of those places is in City Square.